Tax alert

 insight featured image

-Ontario Budget 2025 (ON Budget 2025) proposes temporary enhancements to the Ontario Made Manufacturing Investment Tax Credit (OMMITC), intended to further encourage investments and protect jobs in the manufacturing sector in Ontario.
-Eligible manufacturers in Ontario could receive up to $3 million (up from $2 million) per year for an associated group on certain purchases of manufacturing and processing property (M&P), if these changes are enacted.
+The Ontario Made Manufacturing Investment Tax Credit (OMMITC) is intended to encourage investments and protect jobs in the manufacturing sector in Ontario.
+Eligible manufacturers in Ontario can now receive up to $3 million (up from $2 million) per year for an associated group on certain purchases of manufacturing and processing property (M&P).
+These changes, included in Bill 68, were enacted on November 27, 2025, as proposed in the 2025 Ontario budget and reconfirmed in the 2025 Ontario fall economic statement.
+Furthermore, certain non-Canadian controlled private corporations (non-CCPCs) can now qualify, on a non-refundable basis (previously only certain CCPCs could qualify).
 It’s important to note that a corporation must meet several criteria to claim the OMMITC and determining whether an expenditure qualifies can be complex.
+Furthermore, the OMMITC is set to expire effective January 1, 2030.
 If you need assistance navigating these rules, we can help.

-Only qualifying corporations that make eligible expenditures in eligible property qualify for the OMMITC.
+Only qualifying corporations that make eligible expenditures in eligible property qualify for the refundable OMMITC.
 Specifically, the corporation making the eligible purchase must:

-• Be a CCPC throughout the tax year
+• Be a CCPC throughout the tax year.

-• Not be exempt from tax
+• Not be exempt from tax.

 What expenditures are eligible and when?